malloryn/CS240_final_project/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder that contains all program files which house the code
-- `lib`: the folder to maintain dependencies